|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

 Fully inform the patient about expected benefits and side-effects of the treatment option.
 Select the preparation with a joint decision by an informed patient and the physician.

 Use short-acting preparations rather than long-acting depot administration when starting the initial treatment, so that therapy can be adjusted or stopped in case of adverse side-effects.

-Do not use testosterone therapy in patients with male infertility and active child wish since it may suppress spermatogenensis.
+Do not use testosterone therapy in patients with male infertility or active child wish since it may suppress spermatogenensis.